About Elizabeth

 Our Sacraments

+Experience the Sacred Sacraments at Elizabeth UMC.
 Discover the profound significance of baptism and communion within our church community.
 These timeless acts hold a special place as they were not only commanded by Jesus, but also personally participated in by Him.
 Immerse yourself in the transformative power of the Sacrament of Holy Baptism and become part of Christ's holy church.
 Through water and the Spirit, you will be reborn and incorporated into God's mighty acts of salvation.
 This extraordinary gift is bestowed upon us, free of charge, by our loving God.
-Join us the 1st Sunday of every month at 9:30 AM as we embrace the divine grace that awaits.
+Join us the at 10:00 AM Sunday Worship as we embrace the divine grace that awaits.

 What We Believe